Share the story of Easter using these free Homemade Resurrection Eggs this year and start a new tradition with your little ones.

 Resurrection eggs make it easy to share the biblical Easter story with your little ones in a way that they can easily understand, without some of the more troubling details that they may not be ready to learn about just yet.

 When my kids were younger, I always loved sharing the story of Easter using Resurrection Eggs.
-I was able to make our own version at home and save money by using the resurrection eggs printables below, at the bottom of this post, and some inexpensive plastic eggs.
+I was able to make our own version at home and save money by using the resurrection egg printables below, at the bottom of this post, and some inexpensive plastic eggs.

 It is really easy to make a simple and easy to understand resurrection eggs craft that kids love to do.

-Resurrection Eggs Story
+The Resurrection Eggs Story Script

 - a small blade of grass to represent a palm branch at Jesus’ triumphal entry.